 These are the words of D.W.
 Wright, historian/archivist at J.P.
 Morgan & Co. in his unpublished manuscript.

 However… the American psyche is still in recovery mode.
 Will we see another gilded future?
 As a baby boomer, I wonder how did we get so far off course.
-I remember when political campaigns focused on an optimistic vision of a brighter future, not the personality of the other person.
+I remember when political campaigns focused on an optimistic vision of a brighter future, now it’s all about the personality of the other person.

 Dan Rottenberg from the University of Pennsylvania went on to publish the book The Man Who Made Wall Street.
 Anthony Drexel and the Rise of Modern Finance.